MJ Melendez Player Props: Royals vs. Phillies

 Phillies Pitching Rankings

-- The nine strikeouts per nine innings put together by the Phillies pitching staff ranks 11th in the league.
+- The 9.1 strikeouts per nine innings compiled by the Phillies pitching staff ranks 10th in the league.

-- The Phillies' 3.98 team ERA ranks 11th across all MLB pitching staffs.
+- The Phillies have the 11th-ranked team ERA across all league pitching staffs (4.01).

-- Phillies pitchers combine to allow 120 home runs (1.1 per game), the 10th-fewest in the league.
+- The Phillies give up the ninth-fewest home runs in baseball (122 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.